Universal-Variability-Language/Universal-Variability-Language.github.io/README.md

 *Do you have any questions on UVL?* *Do you want to contribute?* *We gladly receive your message [(Contact)](mailto:chico.sundermann@tu-braunschweig.de).*

 *Want to discuss the design UVL and take part in its collaborative development?
-Join us in our MODEVAR online workshop at **April 29th**.* Find more information here: https://modevar.github.io/
+Join us in our MODEVAR online workshop at **April 29th**.* Find more information at the [MODEVAR webpage](https://modevar.github.io/).